 Forcing motivation to come to you can sometimes be successful, but oftentimes it is not.
-Trying too hard to make motivation come to you can actually lead to burn out.
-You may begin to feel down on yourself that you have not become motivated and you may have feelings that you will not accomplish the goals you have set forth.
+Trying too hard to make motivation come to you can actually lead to burnout.
+You may begin to feel down on yourself that you have not become motivated and you may have felt that you will not accomplish the goals you have set forth.
 This is not a positive mindset to have.
 Instead, recognize that motivation will eventually come to you again.

 2. Take Note of Your Limits

 Everyone has limits and how far they can go when it comes to studying.
 How long or how much someone can study often depends on the individual.
 Forcing yourself to study for a certain length of time just because your peers do may not be in your best interest.
 Instead, recognize where your limits are when it comes to studying.
 This will allow you to make better use of your time when you are planning out your day.

 If you do not have a structure to your day, you may be met with many challenges along the way.
 This may make it difficult to focus when you need to and may cause unnecessary distractions to creep up on you.
 Before you know it, your day has come to a close and you no longer have the time you need to study properly.

 In order to find motivation, it is important that you have a structure and plan out your day appropriately.
 Your plan for your day is likely to be unique to you.
 This planned out the day should include breaks, as well as meals, as you do not want to be studying constantly for the entirety of the day.
 Often, finding out a well-structured day that works for you sometimes takes trial and error.
 But, eventually, you will find a plan that works for you and your needs.